 - Red wine

 The whiskey, lemon juice, simple syrup and egg white get dry shaken (without ice).
 Ice is added and the cocktail is shaken to chill then poured over ice into a rocks glass.

 A splash of dry red wine is then gently poured over top to create three stunning layers and one killer cocktail.

 What kind of whiskey to use

 Rule number one, use a whiskey you like!
-But if you need a but of guidance, I recommend using rye whiskey, though bourbon is also great.
+But if you need a bit of guidance, I recommend using rye whiskey, though bourbon is also great.

 What kind of red wine to use

-Like I said with the whiskey—rule number one is to use a wine you like and would drink on its own.
+Like I said with the whiskey—use a wine you like and would drink on its own.

 However, since the cocktail features a bit of simple syrup or maple syrup, I recommend using a dry red wine.
 Some sources recommend a fruity red wine, but between the lemon and the simple syrup, I find a dry red wine does a better job of balancing the cocktail's flavors.